 Where is your favourite part of London for nature?

 Lady Gilbert's Orchard in Stanmore is an incredible space which is a veteran orchard meaning that it contains some species of apple that are the last known living variety.
 Lady Gilbert was the wife of Sir W. S Gilbert of Gilbert and Sullivan fame and the house on the grounds is now a hotel.

 Stave Hill Ecological Park is another wonderful space.
 It is run by volunteers and was created after the war.
 At that time, children played around old bomb sites.
 Rather than discouraging them, the idea was to make them into more inviting spaces.
-The man who originally started it went off to set up the WWF.
+The man who originally started The Trust for Urban Ecology it went off to set up the WWF.

 I love that it is open to all and how this man made space has turned into an area that is rich in biodiversity being able to find endangered species such as the lesser stag beetle and Rebecca Clark who runs it is filled with amazing knowledge and is so easy to talk to.

 I visited Barnes Wetland centre on the day they opened back in 2000.
 The 29.9 hectare site was created from four disused Victorian reservoirs.
 Two years after its opening it was designated a Site of Special Scientific Interest.
 I used to visit it frequently and then stopped.
 When I went back 3 years later, it was so interesting to see what it looked like and how quickly it developed, it made me realise that where there was nothing, it can become something which adds a huge value to everyone.

 "...where there was nothing, it can become something which adds a huge value to everyone."